Links

 MOV

-Allowed price movement before liquidation
+Allowed price movement before margin call

 FC